Bvlgari Octo Bi-Retro in Steel and Ceramic

-Under its stainless steel and ceramic skin, the new Bvlgari Octo Bi-Retro wrist watch is essentially the same attractive Gerald Genta Octo Bi-Retro model with its exterior designed slightly tweaked to be more in line with Bulgari’s current design language.
+Under its stainless steel and ceramic skin, the Bvlgari Octo Bi-Retro (ref.
+OBR.Y.1C) is essentially the same gorgeous Gerald Genta Octo Bi-Retro with its exterior slightly tweaked to be more in line with the Italian fashion brand’s current design language.

-Powered by the same GG7722 automatic caliber, the watch features a jumping hour complication, which is becoming more and more fashionable as the time goes by, and a pair of retrograde hands for the minute and date indicators.
+Powered by the same GG7722 automatic caliber, the Octo Bi-Retro features a “jumping hour” complication that is becoming more and more fashionable as time goes by and a pair of retrograde hands for the minute and date indicators.

-Beating at standard 28,800 vibrations per hour, the mechanism stores enough energy to power the watch for at least 45 hours when fully wound.
-Which is not a small feat at all, since the amount of energy needed to push the minute and date hands from “60″ to “00″ and “31″ to “01″ positions respectively while changing the numeral in the hour window is overwhelming.
+Beating at standard 28,800 vibrations per hour, the mechanism stores enough energy to keep going for at least 45 hours when fully wound.
+This is not a small feat at all since the amount of energy needed to push the minute and date hands from “60” to “00” and “31” to “01” positions respectively while changing the numeral in the hour window is overwhelming.

 This, as I have already noted, is a beautiful watch.
-The Bvlgari Octo Bi-Retro watch features a well-balanced color scheme with black and different shades of gray dominating its face almost undisputedly, with only a minor touch of red, which is used to print the “CAL 7722″ mark at 6 o’clock.
+Bvlgari’s version of the Octo Bi-Retro features a well-balanced color scheme with black and different shades of gray dominating its face almost undisputedly, with only a minor touch of red, which is used to print the “CAL 7722” mark at 6 o’clock.

 Photos: Bvlgari

-Bvlgari Octo Bi-Retro in Steel and Ceramic watch specification
+Bvlgari Octo Bi-Retro in Steel and Ceramic (ref.
+OBR.Y.1C) specification

 Complications: Jumping hours, retrograde date, retrograde minutes